blahosyl/dinner-party/README.md

 The list of dishes changes dynamically, so only dishes that have not yet been added to the shopping list are shown to the user at each point.

-The pantry checker flow only asks inpu for dishes that hau been added to the shopping list.
+The pantry checker flow only asks input for dishes that have been added to the shopping list.

 ##### Alphabetization